 Sound economic development seeks to create sustainable wealth by creating jobs that match the workforce or conversely, providing workforce training that qualify locals to fulfill available jobs.
 Long-term economic development efforts seek to add value to existing industries before creating new ones.
 Short-term efforts seek to protect existing employers from or help them mitigate detrimental trends or conditions.

 Proactive economic development seeks out business development opportunities based on an area's competitive advantages, market characteristics and community values - because those are the foundations of long-range success.
-Smart economic development recognizes that prosperity both depends on, and drives quality of life; that successful economic development requires a successful social framework.
+Smart economic development recognizes that prosperity both depends on, and drives quality of life.
+Sustaining the structure, nature, and diversity of our community as we now know it is dependent on maintaining and growing a successful economy.